Kinderdijik/hello-world1/README.md

 # hello-world1

-This is just a sample trying of using github.
+This is just a simple trying of using github.